Work and Worship

 "We are disposed to dualism, and there is no place where this problem has more meaning than in the integral relationship of worship to work.
 This duality tragically affects the integrity of the church in every city and every culture.
 Born of years of deepening commitment and maturing insight, the great gift of this groundbreaking book by Matthew Kaemingk and Cory Willson is its remarkably rich study of Scripture and history, showing that the deepest, truest witness through the centuries comes from an understanding of liturgy and labor--which is surprisingly seamless.
 With unusually rich biblical and theological insight, Work and Worship is a gift to the church."

-Steven Garber, professor of marketplace theology, Regent College; author of The Seamless Life: A Tapestry of Love and Learning, Worship and Work
+Steven Garber, senior fellow for vocation and the common good, M. J. Murdock Charitable Trust; author of The Seamless Life: A Tapestry of Love and Learning, Worship and Work

 Luke Bobo, director of strategic partnerships, Made to Flourish